On this Page

 1. Color

-2. Font | The available fonts are defined by the Printer Configuration File selected for the document as well as the fonts installed and the DocOrigin Design Machine and Server.
+2. Font - The available fonts are defined by the Printer Configuration File selected for the document, as well as the fonts installed for all users on the DocOrigin Design and Server machines.

 3. Bold